klueq/shared-folder-ipfs/README.md

 - `ipfs pubsub pub $FID 3`

 ...and so on. `ipfs id` values are evenly distributed, so if the length of the id is 256 bits and there are 1 million users online, the number of replies to `ipfs pubsub pub $FID 96` will be `10^6 * C(96,256)/2^256` = [16](http://m.wolframalpha.com/input/?i=10%5E6+*+256%21%2F%282%5E256+*+96%21+*+%28256+-+96%29%21%29), meaning that there are 16 users online whose `ipfs id` has 96 different bits.

+This is a somewhat heavy procedure and is only necessary when we need to start from nothing.
+However once we have a list of other forum users, we can use them to discover more users.

+# Syncing the state

+We have been offline for a day and now want to see what cats have been added since last time we were online.
+We pick a random online user in our list of peers and want to sync the list of cats.
+If the list is small, we could just send the lists of file `CID`s, but this doesn't scale.
+Here is a more sophisticated, but still fairly simple, sync protocol:

+- We split our list of cats into two groups: `CID`s that start with `0` and `CID`s that start with `1`.
+The peer does the same thing.
+- We compute hashes of the two groups.
+So does the peer.
+- We exchange with the two hashes.
+Now we know which of the two groups are different.
+Maybe both.
+- We continue subdividing the groups that differ.
+- Once the groups that differ are small enough, we just send the list of `CID`s.

+Instead of splitting each group into 2, we can split it into 4 or 8 subgroups.
+The optimal parameters depend on latency and network speed.